 Proactively Informing and Refreshing Consent

-- Email (or otherwise contact) your customers to let them to let them know of the nature of the changes to your terms or policies.
+- Emailing (or otherwise contacting) your customers to let them to let them know of the nature of the changes to your terms or policies.

-- Ask them to consent to the new terms or policies.
+- Asking them to consent to the new terms or policies.

 The Information Commissioner's Office (the UK's data protection authority) says: